forrestywang/DS_Projects/Music Decision Tree/README.md

 # dec_tree = joblib.load(MODEL_NAME)
 ```

-In order to train a model and test its accuracy, I had to allocate a portion of the data to training, and a portion to testing.
+To train a model and test its accuracy, I had to allocate a portion of the data to training, and a portion to testing.
 Usually, 80% of the data is allocated to training, while the remaining 20% is allocated to testing.

 I used `sklearn.model_selection`'s `train_test_split(X, y, train_size=0.8)` function to randomly split the data set into the desired ratio.